Research ( full-time, part-time)

 You’ll conduct your research in a collaborative environment with strong links to a number of other centres in our University and the wider community.
 We host and take part in many research oriented events for staff and postgraduate students, including our regular Faculty and departmental research seminars and international conferences.
 Our seminars will give you the chance to present papers in a supportive setting.

-We’re also key contributors to the Faculty's Research Unit for Intercultural and Transcultural Studies (RUITS) who organise many talks you’ll be welcome to attend, or even contribute to.
+We’re also key contributors to our Faculty's Anglia Ruskin Research Centre for Intercultural and Multilingual Studies (ARRCIMS) who organise many talks you’ll be welcome to attend, or even contribute to.
 These events, along with our online environment, will help you connect with other research students from a range of disciplines.

 You could also benefit from financial support – we allocate a substantial sum every year towards postgraduate travel and conference expenses, as well as some bursaries.